 Fact Sheets - Invasive Species

-Additional information on the life history and management of the balsam woolly adelgid (BWA) is listed here.
 In the U.S., BWA is a serious pest of true firs in forests, landscapes, and in seed and Christmas tree production.
 In some areas of North America, BWA has completely removed true firs from forest stands.
 In Utah, subalpine fir is a highly susceptible host tree; white fir is also a host but is more tolerant.

 Brown marmorated stink bug (BMSB) is an invasive insect that attacks fruit and vegetable crops in Utah.
 BMSB was first detected in Utah in 2012, and since 2017 it has caused damage to fruits and vegetables in some Northern Utah counties.
 More detailed monitoring and management strategies are included here.